How to Transcribe Videos for Accessibility and ADA Compliance

 Core Requirements for ADA Compliance

-Audio Descriptions: For videos where visual information is essential to understanding content, audio descriptions narrate important visual elements during natural pauses in dialogue.
+Audio descriptions: For videos where visual information is essential to understanding content, audio descriptions narrate important visual elements during natural pauses in dialogue.

 Types of Transcripts for Different Accessibility Needs